 All full-time students are required to have health insurance coverage either through the MSM or through another individual or family plan.
 Students are required to demonstrate proof of coverage with major medical insurance.
 A student may choose their own personal insurance plan as long as it is comparable in coverage to that offered by the Institution.

 Tuition and Fees are charged on a full program basis.
 1A late fee applies if student fails to register on the designated registration day.

 Student tuition and fees described above are good faith projections for the academic year.
 They are, however, subject to amendment at any time at the discretion of the Board of Trustees of the School of Medicine in order to meet its financial commitments and to fulfill its role and mission.
 Every effort will be made to provide advance notice of such changes.

 ²Health Insurance and technology fees are good faith estimates for the academic year.
 Amounts are subject to change when the actual amounts are determined in May.
 Technology fees include laptop and software requirements for the MSMS degree program.

 The cost of health insurance represents the standard fee for a student without dependents.
 The deadline for adding insurance is December 1 annually.
 Students adding insurance after December 1 will be responsible for paying the out-of-pocket changes.

-†Criminal background check fee is charged for clinical observation experiences at
+†Criminal background check fee is charged for clinical rotation experiences at Grady

 ††Malware Fee is a per instance charge.